 Recognizing these shifts, Progress has had to evolve as well.
 The company decided to invest heavily in bringing to market a unified AppServer PAS (Pacific App Server), making it multi-threaded and packing it with tomcat.
 This has generated a lot of excitement around the release of PAS.

 Although WebSpeed broker is part of PAS, it looks like it’s going to get a regular fix and patches only, with all the new multi-threading punch reserved for AppServer.
 Questions then are arising about the future of WebSpeed and applications in WebSpeed.

 WebSpeed is meant to provide an easy, fast, web UI with many powerful 4GL preprocessors, APIs and minimal coding.
 While a 3-tier architecture can be achieved, it has never been the true forte of WebSpeed.
 Though it is possible for you to figure out a way to create an independent UI, developing a truly non-4GL UI is not meant for WebSpeed.

 You need to write some code in 4GL.
 Even calling the .p or .i will be through 4GL and it is going to remain in the HTML file with WSS or the Speedscript tag.

-A number of programming and design considerations come into picture when designing with AppServer.
-When using AppServer, you cannot have any server side code on the client UI (even 4GL GUI).
+A number of programming and design considerations come into the picture when designing with AppServer.
+When using AppServer, you cannot have any server-side code on the client UI (even 4GL GUI).

 Web development has achieved a whole new maturity and that’s where WebSpeed doesn’t fit in.
 However, that should not worry you.
 Though it may look out of context, it is not as though you have to win a formula one race with a hybrid car.
 Between us, I have nothing against hybrid cars.
 There is nothing wrong with them.
 It’s just that hybrid has been made for some other purpose and not to win a race.